Kong/unirest-python/README.md

     response = unicorn.post("http://httpbin.org/post", { "Accept": "application/json" }, { "parameter": 23, "foo": "bar" })

-Python also has support for asynchronous requests in which you can define a `callback` to be passed along and invoked when Unicorn recieves the response:

-   def callback(response):
-      response.code
-      response.headers
-      response.body
-      response.raw_body

-    response = unicorn.post("http://httpbin.org/post", { "Accept": "application/json" }, { "parameter": 23, "foo": "bar" }, callback)

 ### Asynchronous Requests
+Python also has support for asynchronous requests in which you can define a `callback` to be passed along and invoked when Unicorn recieves the response.
 For non-blocking requests in Python we need to define ourselves a callback to reference inside of our request method upon response:

     def callback(response):